shardulsrivastava/shardulsrivastava.github.io/_posts/2022-10-15-most-useful-kubectl-plugins.md

 2. `kube-cuttle`
 3. `kube-cee-tee-ell` &larr;

-> I use the last one "kube-cee-tee-ell"
+> P.S: I use the last one.

-## What are kubectl plugins
+## What are kubectl Plugins
 Kubernetes provides a way to extend the functionality of `kubectl` using plugins.
 Plugins allow us to add additional functionality to the `kubectl` command line tool.

 `kubectl plugins` are executables whose names start with `kubectl-`.
 These executables should be part of the `PATH` so that `kubectl` can discover them. kubectl automatically detects them and runs them for you.